dimhotepus/darkinterval-opensource/README.md

 * all instances of gpGlobals->curtime have been replaced with the macro CURTIME (see shareddefs.h);
 * checks for sv_cheats and FCVAR_CHEAT flags have been stripped from most convars;
+* CDmgAccumulator has been taken out of TraceAttack, DispatchTraceAttack functions and all the calls;

 Also:
 * numerous console commands and variables have been disabled (ifndef'd out) in cases